eufrankoficial/dacxi-test/README.md

 Access your http://localhost

-You can access the endpoint by postman or your prefered API CLIENT
+You can access the endpoint by postman or your preferred API CLIENT

 ## Available endpoints